All published articles of this journal are available on ScienceDirect.

 Conclusion

-The data obtained has enabled the preparation of a technological scheme for the cleaning of sodium chloride by the phosphate method.
+The results enabled the development of a technological scheme for purifying sodium chloride using the phosphate method, offering high efficiency and practical applicability.

 Keywords: Sodium chloride, Sodium phosphate, Brines, Table salt, Desliming, Salt purification methods.